Aymeric Memorial Medal

 On England's pleasant pastures seen!

-The seal depicted on the Aymeric Memorial Medal is derived from one of the Templar seals in the British Museum which displays the Agnus Dei on
+The seal depicted on each side of the Aymeric Memorial Medal is derived

-the front, and the Church of the Holy Sepulchre on the reverse:
+from one of the Templar seals in the British Museum which displays the Agnus Dei on the front, and the Church of the Holy Sepulchre on the reverse:

-The Arms of the International Order OSMTH
+Arms of the Order

 Firstly, the Order's War Banner (a pallet in nine parts [alternate vertical stripes], white and black: